What makes our design special.

 Our Turntable Bearings are composed of a chorus of materials, all working together, to achieve a high level of sonic unity.

-- Our Pebbles bearing features a stainless steel shaft with inlaid copper into the spindle.
+Our P-series bearing features a stainless steel shaft with inlaid copper into the spindle.